JonathanReeve/jonreeve.com/content/posts/2017-01-04-character-voice.md

 as their meanings, were taken into account?
-First, I tried transforming documents into 300-dimensional vector representations using the GloVe algorithm in the SpaCy natural language processing Python library[<sup>3</sup>](#fn3).
+First, I tried transforming documents into 300-dimensional vector representations using the GloVe algorithm in the SpaCy natural language processing Python library.[^3]

+[^3]: See Pennington, Socher, and Manning (2014) for more on GloVe, and Turian, Ratinov, and Bengio (2010) for more on word vector embeddings in general.

 The best configuration for this representation, using documents from the top four characters, reducing the dimensions to 5 with PCA, and performing inference with a Gaussian mixture model with four components, showed a mean adjusted Rand score of 0.192, with a standard deviation of 0.023 after twenty trials.
 Figure 3B shows the results of that experiment.
 Here, the probabilistic inference manages to separate, at the 0.0 longitudinal line, protagonists from antagonists, and male from female characters, grouping Anna and Clarissa together, and Lovelace and Belford.
 It does not seem to be able to distinguish between those individual characters, however.

 ![Figure 3A: Clarissa Vectors, Labeled](/images/character-voice/clarissa-vec1-labeled.png)
-<p class="caption">Figure 3A: Clarissa Vectors, Labeled</p>

 ![Figure 3B: Clarissa Vectors, Predicted](/images/character-voice/clarissa-vec1-final.png)
-<p class="caption">Figure 3B: Clarissa Vectors, Predicted</p>

 I attempted other vectorizations, as well, without much success.
 A representation of a document as a vector of parts of speech frequencies